Champii/Steel/README.md

   * Better error system (more details, more accuracy)
   * Std lib
   * Multiline string
-  * Better compilation (all in once for typescript compilation)
+  * Better error management for on-the-fly compilation (get rid of typescript-simple)
   * Add tests for
     - If
     - Else